theodi/synthetic-data-tutorial/README.md

 **Why did you make this?**

-We have an [R&D programme](https://theodi.org/project/data-innovation-for-uk-research-and-development/) that looks in to how to support innovation, improve data infrastructure and encourage ethical data sharing.
-One of the projects within this is about [managing the risks of re-identification](https://theodi.org/project/rd-broaden-access-to-personal-data-while-protecting-privacy-and-creating-a-fair-market/) in shared and open data.
-As you can see in the "Key outputs" section, we have other material from the project, but we thought it'd be good to have something specifically aimed specifically at programming people interested in anonymisation and want to get stuck in and learn by doing.
+We have an [R&D programme](https://theodi.org/project/data-innovation-for-uk-research-and-development/) that has a number of projects looking in to how to support innovation, improve data infrastructure and encourage ethical data sharing.
+One of our projects is about [managing the risks of re-identification](https://theodi.org/project/rd-broaden-access-to-personal-data-while-protecting-privacy-and-creating-a-fair-market/) in shared and open data.
+As you can see in the "Key outputs" section, we have other material from the project, but we thought it'd be good to have something specifically aimed at programmmers interested in learning by doing.

 **Speaking of which, can I just get to the tutorial now?**